 There’s a saying in recovery that trust is “lost in dollars and earned in pennies.”
 It’s a fancy way of saying that rebuilding lost trust is a slow process, but it is doable.

 That being said, the 90 days sober mark tends to bring with it the beginnings of a trusting relationship with family members again.
+We are starting to see the benefits and feel the effects of being honest in recovery.
 It’s important to note that every family is different, and there’s no way to guarantee a timeline for building trust.
 However, 90 days sober is a fantastic start.

 Substance abuse can strain relationships with loved ones and cause conflicts.
 By being sober for 90 days, you can demonstrate your commitment to recovery and work on repairing damaged relationships.
 You may also have the chance to make new, sober connections with others in recovery.